Volunteer reserves provide valuable help

 To learn more about joining this unique and important group, contact Chief Micah Hicks.

-The Elkhart County Sheriff's Department strongly supports equal employment opportunity laws.
+The Elkhart County Sheriff's Office strongly supports equal employment opportunity laws.
 Qualified applicants are considered for employment without regard to age, gender, race, religious beliefs, national origin, sexual orientation, disability or veteran status.

 Please note: Reserves are not required to reside in Elkhart County to volunteer with our department.